 Sometimes their cotton fabrics are $2 a yard, which is something I’m willing to jump on!

 They also routinely have batting and notions on clearance.

 Hobby Lobby also has scrap leather pieces for cheap if you plan to sew small leather crafts like wallets, keychains, doll purses, etc.

 If the prices aren’t discounted, they still usually have a coupon for 40-70% off a regular-price purchase.
 They also offer incredible doorbusters on Black Friday and sometimes on other holidays.

 Where to Find Inexpensive Fabric Online

-Depending on the season and what you’re looking for, there are some great discounts available!
-I’ve written an entire post on the best online fabric stores where you can buy cheap fabric if you want to check out my whole list of favorites.
+Depending on the season and what you’re looking for, some great discounts are available!
+I’ve written an entire post on the best online fabric stores where you can buy cheap fabric if you want to check out my complete list of favorites.

 I hope this has inspired you to see new life in items around your house and to also know which items to keep an eye out for when you are shopping.
 Let me know if you have any other places you like to find affordable fabric so I can get on it!